 Skip to main contentAccessibility feedback

 As Catholics, we are rightly reminded that in the Church’s social teaching, there is a preferential option for the poor.
-This idea reflects the canon law obligation for us, in the first place, to do all we can within our means to assist the poor and most vulnerable (Can.
+This idea reflects the canon law obligation for us, in the first place, to do all we can within our means to assist the poor and most vulnerable (can.
 222 §2).
 One of the most important ways to answer this obligation, in addition to material assistance, is to pray regularly for the poor.

 Recent data show that the economic gap between the rich and the poor in our society has widened over the past few decades, and that expansion has sparked conflict.
-Added to this longer-term trend, the recent COVID pandemic only exacerbated the divide as those with plenty were able to keep their jobs and work from an extra room converted into a home office, for example, while many with hourly jobs found themselves with no job at all when their employers shut down, often permanently.
+Added to this longer-term trend, the recent COVID pandemic only exacerbated the divide, as those with plenty were able to keep their jobs and work from an extra room converted into a home office, for example, whereas many with hourly jobs found themselves with no job at all when their employers shut down, often permanently.

 In the Gospels, Our Lord speaks often of the dignity of the poor and our responsibility for their care.
 He goes even farther when, in several well known instances, he speaks pointedly to the rich and unflinchingly lays out the difficult path to heaven ahead of them.